Dewadaru Airport

 Dewandaru Airport (IATA: KWB, ICAO: WAHU) is an airport serving Karimunjawa, an archipelago in Central Java province of Indonesia.
-Dewandaru Airport is located on Kemujan Island in Karimunjawa.
+It is located on Kemujan Island in Karimunjawa.
 Kemujan Island is considered to be a part of Karimun Island, the largest island in Karimunjawa, as both islands are only separated by a small river.
 The distance from the airport to the city centre at Karimun Island is 22 kilometres.
-Dewandaru airport has one runway, with dimensions of 1,200 metres (3,937 ft) by 30 metres (98 ft) which allows the operation of aircraft up to ATR 72-600.
+Dewandaru Airport has one runway, with dimensions of 1,400 metres (4,593 ft) by 30 metres (98 ft), which allows the operation of aircraft up to ATR 72-600.

 Etymology

 The name of this airport comes from the endemic tree of Karimunjawa, called Dewandaru.
-According to a local belief, the ship of anyone who takes the wood of Dewandaru would sink on leaving Karimunjawa, although taking just a little part of it.
+According to a local belief, the ship of anyone who takes the wood of this tree would sink on leaving Karimunjawa, although taking just a little part of it.

 Airlines and destinations

 The following airlines offer scheduled passenger service: